brunoterkaly/AzureScenarios/MigratingDBToSQLVM/Hol.md

 	_Configuring the Virtual Machine_

 1. We are now ready to begin the importing of the **Bacpac** file that was created in Exercise 1.
 To accomplish this task, we will need to use **Remote Desktop** to connect to the **Virtual machine** directly.
-From there we will start **SQL Server 2012 Mangement Studio** to perform the actual import process.
+From there we will start **SQL Server 2012 Management Studio** to perform the actual import process.
 For this step, click the **Connect** option from the bottom menu bar.

 	![Importing into Windows Azure SQL Virtual Machine](Images/image007.jpg?raw=true)